-The Director of Student Life or designee shall conduct an informal hearing with the student at which time the College official shall:

-- a.
-Review the charges with the student.

-- b.
-Review the incident report or other documentation upon which the charges are based.

-- c.
-Review the possible disciplinary action that could be taken if found guilty.

-- d.
-Provide the student an opportunity to respond to the charges.

-- e.
-Discuss the charges and the student's response.
-The student shall be given an opportunity to plead responsible or not responsible to the charges.

-- f.
-Inform the student of his/her decision with respect to the charges within two business days of the conference via a written decision letter.
-Possible actions that would result from the informal hearing include but are not limited to:

-- Dismiss the charges.

-- Assign sanctions.

-- Order restitution.

-- Order probation.

-- Order a summary suspension.

-- Order a formal hearing.
+- 1. The Director of Student Life or designee shall conduct an informal hearing with the student at which time the College official shall: - 2.
+Review the charges with the student. - 3.
+Review the incident report or other documentation upon which the charges are based. - 4.
+Review the possible disciplinary action that could be taken if found guilty. - 5.
+Provide the student an opportunity to respond to the charges. - Discuss the charges and the student's response.
+The student shall be given an opportunity to plead responsible or not responsible to the charges. - 7.
+Inform the student of his/her decision with respect to the charges within two (2) business days of the conference via a written decision letter.
+Possible actions that would result from the informal hearing include but are not limited to: - a.
+Dismiss the charges. - b.
+Assign sanctions. - c.
+Order restitution. - d.
+Order probation. - e.
+Order a summary suspension. - f.
+Order a formal hearing. - 8.

-- g.
 The written decision of the conference will notify the student that s/he has a right to appeal that decision to the Dean of Students within five (5) business days from the date the hearing decision was received.
 Please see below for further information on appeals.